Sminnie09/ST558Project1Repo/README.md

 ![](README_files/figure-gfm/Skater%20bar%20plot-1.png)<!-- -->

-## Boxplot
+## Box Plot

-This is a side-by-side boxplot of the losses for select franchises in the goalie records.
+This is a side-by-side box plot of the losses for select franchises in the goalie records.
 All of the franchises have around the same interquartile ranges and the New York Rangers have some outliers higher than the other franchises.